404notfound-erdosbootcampproject/reddit_analysis/README.md

 Our goal is to "catch on early" to the fact that a post is becoming popular.
 On the outset of our project, we decided to collect the following features.

-Number of early comments:
 The most direct thing one might expect to do is to see whether the post has quickly generated a lot of discussion.
 We therefore gather data on how many (top-level) comments there are on a post within an initial time period.
 There is of course a tradeoff here: the shorter the time period, the less nascent discussion we get to observe, but the longer the time period, the longer we have to wait to act on our results!
-In balancing this tradeoff, we decided that our initial time period should be ((one hour.))

-Title and body length:
 The coarsest observation one can make about a post is simply how long it is.
 It is quite sensible to expect <i>a priori</i> that this should affect the resulting popularity of the post.
 Short posts might become more popular: after all, there is a reason "too long; didn't read" (TL;DR) has become a common acronym!
 On the other hand, long posts might also become more popular: after all, there's more content to discuss!
 In any case

-Sentiment analysis (ended up not used!):
+Finally, we felt it would be reasonable to assess the overall sentiment of the words being posted.
+We therefore used VADER Sentiment Analysis to produce analytics on various sentiment variables in the titles and bodies of posts.
+Unfortunately, we found very little use for these variables.

 ## Model
 After classifying posts as "popular" (class=1) and "not popular" (class = 0), we found that ((30%)) of the posts were popular.
 Therefore we aimed to have a model that correctly classified posts significantly more than ((70%)) of the time.